integreat-io/integreat-api-json/README.md

 routes from any other datatypes, but will exclude the author endpoint for `entries` and the member endpoint (`id`) for users.

+In addition, a token endpoint name `auth` will be created, given that Integreat is set up with authentication.

 This means that the following routes will be generated from this example:
 - `/entries`
 - `/entries/{id}`
 - `/users`
+- `/auth`

 ## Running the tests